 Types of Extruders

-Twin-Screw Extruders: These extruders have two intermeshing screws that rotate in opposite directions.
+Twin-Screw Extruders: These Cable Extruder have two intermeshing screws that rotate in opposite directions.
 They are used for more complex processing applications and are typically employed when higher levels of material blending, mixing, or venting are needed.
-So that plastics, additives, and fillers can be fully and evenly dispersed, stirred, compressed, and kneaded, and higher quality composite materials can be obtained.
+So that plastics, additives, and fillers can be fully and evenly dispersed, stirred, compressed, and kneaded, and higher-quality composite materials can be obtained.

 Why Extrusion?